Deployments

 - Container Settings

 A pod generally contains only one container.
 A pod can also contain multiple containers created from different images.
-If your application needs to run on multiple containers in a pod, click Add Container and then select an image.
+If your application needs to run on multiple containers in a pod, click Add Container and then select an image each time you create a container.

-If different containers in a pod listen to the same port, a port conflict will occur and the pod may fail to start.
-For example, if an Nginx container that uses port 80) has been added to a pod, a port conflict will occur when another HTTP container in the pod tries to listen to port 80.
+If different containers in a pod listen to the same port, there will be a port conflict, and the pod may fail.
+For example, if an Nginx container that uses port 80 has been added to a pod, there will be a port conflict when another HTTP service container in the pod tries to listen to port 80.

 - My Images: images you have uploaded to SWR